the-working-party/TWP-style-guide/Readme.md

-# Node.js Style Guide
+# TWP Style Guide

-This is a guide for writing consistent and aesthetically pleasing node.js code.
+This is a guide for writing consistent and aesthetically pleasing code.
-It is inspired by what is popular within the community, and flavored with some personal opinions.

 This guide was created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/)